 Mobility is a large component of comfort, given that these are jackets designed for active outdoors people, doing everything from hiking and biking to climbing and skiing.
 This category didn't factor into our ratings as much as water resistance and breathability, because people will desire different things in the comfort department.
 Each review details comfort from an around-town perspective, but more importantly, we climbed, stretched, carried oddly shaped items, and moved in every way to assess each contender's mobility.

 The biggest factor in this category is stretch.
-The Mountain Hardwear Stretch Ozonic - Women's takes over this year from the less-than-exciting Sierra Designs Stretch, and mostly excels.
+The Mountain Hardwear Stretch Ozonic - Women's takes over this year, and mostly excels.
 The trouble with this jacket, ironically, is also in the comfort department: The pit zips are an atrocity.
 They are half-sized, worthless as vents, and chafed our armpits.

 The design of the hood can turn a great jacket into a nightmare when you put on your helmet to ride to the store or climb up a couloir.
 If it is too tight, it will restrict your movement from your arms to your neck and head and can greatly affect your vision.